 There is no need for ‘recovery’ from the procedure and it won’t cause your cat any discomfort or pain – in fact, they’re unlikely to know it is even there.

-There is no minimum age to have your cat microchipped.
+In England from 10 June 2024 it will be compulsory to have your cat microchipped from 20 weeks of age, but there is no minimum age to have your cat microchipped.
 Many kittens are microchipped at the same time as being spayed or neutered, when they are already under local anaesthetic.
 It is recommended to have your cat microchipped before they go outside for the first time, however.

 If you want peace of mind, getting your cat microchipped is essential.
 Cats are keen wanderers and making sure they can be easily identified will increase the chances of a happy reunion if they do stray too far.

 If you’ve adopted a cat from Cats Protection or another animal welfare organisation, there is every chance that your cat may already have a microchip.
 You’ll need to make sure that your contact details appear when your cat’s microchip is scanned.
 At Cats Protection, we’ll change your cat’s details when you formally adopt them.
 If you’re getting your cat from elsewhere, you’ll need to ask for further information and the cat’s original paperwork if possible.